 - Animals Deserve Better-Dog Rescue | Paws for Life-Service Dog Training

 Animals Deserve Better, Inc is a 501(c)3 non profit organization that through its Paws For Life program places service dogs with people who have disabilities, such as Autism, Diabetes, Hearing, Medical, Mobility, Psychiatric, PTSD, Seizures, TBI and other unseen medical conditions such as Parkinson's, CP, MS or Narcolepsy.
 Animals Deserve Better as a Community Partner for Pet Partners offers instruction and evaluation for those who wish to become a Therapy Dog Team and be able to visit hospitals, nursing homes and schools or as a therapist use Animal Assisted Therapy to benefit clients with the inclusion of an animal into a goal oriented and structured therapeutic intervention.
 They train for Basic, Intermediate and Advanced obedience incorporating all levels of the AKC Canine Good Citizen along with Agility and Fit Paws for maintenance of canine strength and endurance.
+For more information please visit https://animalsdeservebetter.org/.

 - Assistance Dogs International

 Assistance Dogs International (ADI) is a coalition of not for profit assistance dog organizations.
-Assistance dog organisations that pass ADI’s comprehensive accreditation become ADI member programs, and are regularly assessed to ensure they meet the high standards expected.
+Assistance dog organizations that pass ADI’s comprehensive accreditation become ADI member programs, and are regularly assessed to ensure they meet the high standards expected.
 For more information please visit www.assistancedogsinternational.org/.

 - Canine Assistants